derekgygax/zoo/README.md

 7. **Create a Page for the Form**:
    - Create a new folder and `page.tsx` file in the appropriate location for the form's URL.
-   - Add the form's URL to `siteUrls.ts`.
+   - Add the form's URL to `config/siteUrls.ts`.

 8. **Add Content File**:
    In the `content` folder at the root of the project, create a new file with the same name and location as the form.
 Follow the structure of existing content files.